netsym/primogeni/doc/overview.rst

 All hosts and routers will have an IPv4 session.
 TCP and UDP implement the :primex:`TransportSession <prime::ssfnet::TransportSession>` interface which provide a common interface for sending and receiving data over :primex:`SimpleSockets <prime::ssfnet::SimpleSocket>`.
 See :primex:`CBR <prime::ssfnet::CBR>` and :primex:`HTTPClient <prime::ssfnet::HTTPClient>` for example uses of the socket interface.

-See :ref:`architecture-jprime-protos-label` for examples of how to configure TCP and UDP.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Current Applications
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%